gkotian/gkotian.github.io/travels/_posts/2010-06-20-will-i-get-to-santa-marta.md

 perspective, try this: <a
 ref="http://htwins.net/scale2/scale2.swf?bordercolor=white"
 target="_blank">http://htwins.net/scale2/scale2.swf?bordercolor=white</a>
-(might take a while to load on slow connections, but trust me, its worth the wait!)
+(might take a while to load on slow connections, but trust me, it's worth the wait!)